BenoitCou/UCL-COMP0197-Applied-Deep-Learning-Coursework-2-WeakSegNet/README.md

 Our implementation is evaluated on the **Oxford-IIIT Pet Dataset**.

+The report submitted for the project can be found in the file *Report_AppliedDL_Coursework_2.pdf* of the repository.

 ## Research scope
 ### General goal
 - Define a weak supervision problem